iwoork/homeforpup/docs/features/TROUBLESHOOTING_COLOR_SELECTOR.md

 If none of these solutions work, please share:
 1. Browser console errors
 2. Terminal output from dev server
-3. Which app you're testing (adopter-app or root app)
+3. Which app you're testing (dog-parent-app or root app)
 4. Which form (Add Dog or Edit Dog)